fluxcd/website/content/en/blog/2020-12-01-december-update/index.md

 ## Guides for Helm users

 If you have been using the Helm Operator in the past, you should be able to easily upgrade to the Helm Controller (Flux v2).
-Check out [this guide](/docs/migration/helm-operator-migration/) and please give us feedback - we’d love to hear from you:
+Check out [this guide](/docs/installation/migration/helm-operator-migration) and please give us feedback - we’d love to hear from you.

 If you are interested in an example which describes how you can keep e.g. two clusters updated with minimal duplication, check out this repository - it uses Flux v2, Helm and Kustomize: